 Prepare Root Beer Chocolate Cake:

-- Preheat oven to 325 degrees.
-Butter and flour (or spray generously with cooking spray) a 12-cup bundt pan.
+1. Preheat oven to 325℉.
+Butter and flour a 12-cup bundt pan.
 Tap out any excess flour.

-- Heat 2 cups of root beer, cocoa powder, chopped chocolate, and the butter in a large saucepan over medium heat until the butter melts.
-Add the granulated and brown sugars; whisk until dissolved.
-Remove from heat and let cool.
+2. Combine 2 cups of the root beer, cocoa powder, chopped chocolate, and butter in a large saucepan; heat over medium heat until the butter melts.
+Add granulated and brown sugars; whisk until dissolved.
+Remove from heat and let cool to almost room temperature, about 45-60 minutes.

-- Combine flour, baking soda, and the 1 teaspoon salt.
+3. Combine flour, baking soda, and salt.
 Whisk the beaten eggs into the cooled root beer mixture, then gently fold in the dry ingredients.
 The batter will be slightly lumpy.

-- Let cake cool in the pan for 20 minutes, then invert the cake onto a serving plate and let cool completely.
+6. Let cake cool in the pan for 20 minutes, then invert the cake onto a serving plate to remove it from the pan.
+Let cake cool completely.

 Prepare Root Beer Glaze: